tylergneill/pandit_grapher/README.md

 ![screenshot](static/Kalidasa_degree_2_with_blacklist_networkx.png)

 It's also fine to use multiple entities to seed the `subgraph_center`.
-Below is an example of doing so with both Kālidāsa and Vallabhadeva.
-As long as there aren't errors in the database itself, the graph should connect itself up just fine.
+Below is an example of doing so with Kālidāsa, Vallabhadeva (ID: 96590), and Mallinātha Sūri (ID: 85731).
+As long as there aren't errors or gaps in the database itself, the graph should connect itself up just fine.
+In this case, we see that Potter's database, on which Pandit Project is based, excluded most non-śāstric works.

 ![screenshot](static/Kalidasa_Vallabhadeva_degree_2_with_blacklist.png)